Drivers and Passengers

 - and they will only be driving in Macomb or to University-owned properties within a 30 mile radius of the Macomb Campus.

 All drivers must present a valid U. S. driver’s license at the time of vehicle dispatch (Information about international driving permits/licenses).
-Drivers of 15-passenger vans must be 21 years of age or older and successfully completed the 15-passenger van training program prior to vehicle dispatch.
+Drivers of 12- and 15-passenger vans must be 21 years of age or older and successfully completed the van training program prior to vehicle dispatch.

 Vice presidential approval must be obtained prior to each trip for a student driver leaving the above designated 30 mile radius of the Macomb Campus.
 Vice presidential approval must also be obtained for a non-university employee to ride in a university vehicle.
 Even when vice presidential approval is obtained, no insurance coverage is provided for non-University personnel.
 Personal guests, including spouses, and children under the age of 18 that are not employed by Western Illinois University are not permitted to ride in university vehicles.

 To obtain vice presidential approval, submit a written request to the appropriate vice president, along with an explanation outlining the benefit or need for a student to drive the vehicle or for a spouse or non-employee to ride in the vehicle.
 Please request that your vice president forward the approval to WD-Oster@wiu.edu in the Vice President for Administrative Services office, with an additional copy going to HA-Cox@wiu.edu in Transportation Services.
-All of this can be done through email.
-Because of the extra steps necessary for travel of this nature, requests should be submitted at least three weeks prior to the trip.
+Due to the extra steps necessary for travel of this nature, requests should be submitted at least three weeks prior to the trip.
 Once approval is obtained, follow the regular requisition process.